Pennsville (CDP), New Jersey

-Pennsville is an unincorporated community and census-designated place (CDP) located within Pennsville Township, in Salem County, New Jersey, United States.
-As of the 2010 United States Census, the CDP's population was 11,888.
+Pennsville is an unincorporated community and census-designated place (CDP) located within Pennsville Township, in Salem County, in the U.S. state of New Jersey.
+As of the 2010 United States census, the CDP's population was 11,888.

 Pennsville CDP and Pennsville Township are not coextensive, with the CDP covering 42.4% of the 24.588 mi of the township as a whole.